Solving Stonehenge in the simplest way possible… Graphically.

 With ideas carried down from earlier work

-conducted on Windmill Hill - this was the
+conducted on Windmill Hill - this is the original,

 Placed in the middle of one of Professor Thom's